MadG0blin359/C-GlitchCraft/README.md

 🚀 C Language Practice Problems and Assignments Repository 💻💡 #CodeNinja

 Welcome to my C language practice repository!
-Here, you'll find a collection of practice problems, assignments, and projects related to C programming that I've completed during my time at [Your University].
+Here, you'll find a collection of practice problems, assignments, and projects related to C programming that I've completed during my time at NUCES.

 ## Table of Contents